 • Respond, Don’t React – Thoughtfully respond rather than impulsively react; take verbal or physical action only when necessary.

 • Showtime Mindset – Align all elements of your communication with the situation at hand.

 • Proxemics – Keep in mind your distance between yourself and the person you are interacting with.
 Be non-threatening and remember to stay back if you feel unsafe.

 • Universal Greeting – To let a person know who you are and why you are there, introduce yourself and your affiliation, then give the reason for contact.

 • Beyond Active Listening – In the presence of conflict, active listening isn’t enough.
 Go beyond that by clarifying, reflecting, advocating and other techniques that will allow for better empathy.

 It is important to reiterate that these are not foolproof solutions and neither are de-escalation tools.
 Although it would be wonderful if they worked each time, every situation is unique and may require different strategies.
 Vistelar’s guidelines and suggestions should assist officers in their communication and empathy skills, therefore leading to a higher chance of successful interaction closures.

-For more information on de-escalation and other V-VICTA curriculum, click here.
+For more information on de-escalation and other V-VICTA curriculum, contact a product specialist.